supahcraig/CLDR/Labs/Data Warehouse/Virtual DW.md

 ---
 ---

-# Creating an Impala VW using the CDP CLI
+# Using the CDP CLI
+If you would rather build these components programatically, CDP has a CLI utility that allows you to build the pieces from the command line or shell script.

 ## Create the DW Cluster